 It reflects the City of Ballarat's ongoing commitment to supporting film and television production.

-Victoria is committed to supporting a vibrant and professional film and television industry and Ballarat is proud to be supporting the screen industry and the opportunities it brings to our businesses and the broader community.
+Victoria is committed to supporting a vibrant and professional film and television industry.
+City of Ballarat is proud to be supporting the screen industry and the opportunities it brings to our businesses and the broader community.

 We have many years’ experience playing host to notable feature films, documentaries, television series and television commercials and are proud to facilitate a growing number of productions that choose Ballarat to locate their filming.

-Filming in Ballarat does not incur a fee.
-Please note there may be some cost recovery charges based on the nature and location of your filming.
+Fees and charges: Filming in Ballarat does not incur a fee but there may be cost recovery charges based on the nature and location.

 City of Ballarat acknowledgment